 - In a few very limited scenarios, residents may be allowed to isolate or quarantine in-place.
-This situation applies only to residents of ES King Village or Western Manor apartments who are in an independent unit without family members, and some Avent Ferry Complex residents in buildings E and F. These exceptions will be made on a case-by-case basis, in consultation with Student Health and University Housing leadership.
+This situation applies only to residents of ES King Village or Western Manor apartments who are in an independent unit without family members.
+These exceptions will be made on a case-by-case basis, in consultation with Student Health and University Housing leadership.
 In these specific communities, units meet CDC criteria for isolation/quarantine, with individual exterior entrances and private, self-contained bathrooms.
 All other residents — including those in Wolf Village, Wolf Ridge, and all residence halls — must relocate if directed to isolate/quarantine.

 - Failure to comply with a directive to relocate may result in a referral to the Office of Student Conduct and disciplinary action including, but not limited to, removal from University Housing.

-What should I do before leaving my on-campus I/Q assignment?
+What should I do before leaving my temporary I/Q assignment?